thiboverbeerst/autopl8/README.md

 ### Operating System

-When running this application on a Raspberry Pi, you will need the Raspberry Pi OS **32-bit** image.
-The 64-bit image does not work with PiCamera.
+When running this application on a Raspberry Pi, you will need the Raspberry Pi OS **64-bit** image.
 A linux operating system is required for this application to work.

 ## Get Started